ancutagh/alexa-workshop/README.md

 1. Create a skill in developer portal

  - add one intent 'MyIntent'
- - Configure sample utterance 'say hello'
+ - Configure sample utterance: for example 'say hello'

-2. Create a Lambda function with alexa-skills-kit-color-expert blueprint
+2. Create a Lambda function with alexa-skill-kit-sdk-factskill blueprint and region N. Virginia(us-east-1)

         var Alexa = require('alexa-sdk');